ewancoder/tyr-ops/keys.md

     - file: `..._github2domain`
     - storage: `~/.ssh/remote` folder (not in root)
     - Used for all repos deployment.
 I can't be arsed to have a separate ssh key for each project.
+  - github2dev - connection from github actions to dev PC (ivanpc)
+    - It is added to `authorized_hosts` of `github` user on my machine - specific user for deployments
 - Laptop SSH keys
   - (workname) - connection to work repositories
     - RSA `-t RSA` unfortunately - Azure doesn't support ED